microsoft/vcpkg-docs/vcpkg/concepts/registries.md

 * the version files.

 The baseline file is a JSON file named `baseline.json` located at the root of the `versions` directory.
-The purpose of the baseline file is to describe the set of versions that are considered to be the latest for each port in the registry.
+The baseline file describes the set of versions that are current for each port in the registry.
 The layout of the baseline file depends on the kind of registry.

 For each port in the registry, a corresponding _version file_ must exist.